 Do not forget that your doctor has prescribed this medication because he or she has understood that the benefit to you is greater than the risk of side effects.
 Many people using this medication don’t have severe side effects.

-Get medical help straight away if you have any very serious side effects, such as: fast/irregular heartbeat, severe dizziness, fainting, seizure.
+Get medical help straight away if you have any severe side effects, such as fast/irregular heartbeat, severe dizziness, fainting, seizure.

-This medication may increase serotonin and infrequently result in a very serious illness called serotonin syndrome/toxicity.
-The risk increases if you’re also taking other drugs that boost serotonin, so tell your physician or pharmacist of all the drugs you choose (see Drug Interactions section).
-Get medical help right away if you develop some of the following symptoms: rapid heartbeat, hallucinations, loss of coordination, severe nausea, severe nausea/vomiting/diarrhea, twitching muscles, unexplained fever, unusual agitation/restlessness.
+This medication may increase serotonin and infrequently result in a severe illness called serotonin syndrome/toxicity.
+The risk increases if you’re also taking other drugs that boost serotonin, so tell your physician or pharmacist of all the medications you choose (see Drug Interactions section).

-Tramadol is transformed into a strong opioid drug in the human system.
+Tramadol is transformed into an active opioid drug in the human system.
 In some people, this change occurs faster and more completely than usual, which increases the risk of very severe side effects.
 Get medical help straight away if you notice any of these: slow/shallow breathing, severe drowsiness/difficulty waking up, confusion.

-A very serious allergic reaction to this drug is uncommon.
+A severe allergic reaction to this drug is uncommon.
 However, get medical help straight away if you notice any of the following symptoms: rash, and itching/swelling (especially of this face/tongue/throat), severe dizziness, trouble breathing.